ory/docs/guides/hydra/6-how-to/1-production.md

 for `HTTPS_ALLOW_TERMINATION_FROM` in `hydra help host`.

 With TLS termination enabled, ORY Hydra discards all requests unless:

 * The request is coming from a trusted IP address set by `HTTPS_ALLOW_TERMINATION_FROM` and the header `X-Forwarded-Proto` is set to `https`.
 * The request goes to `/health/status` which does not require TLS termination and that is used to check the health of an instance.

+If you are unable to properly set up TLS Termination, you may want to set the `--dangerous-force-http` flag.
+But please be aware that we discourage you from doing so and that you should know what you're doing.

 ### Routing